AndriiPiatakha/AndriiPiatakha/README.md

 ---

 ### 🚀 About Me
-I'm an educator, entrepreneur, and software engineer with over **10 years of experience** helping people around the world start and grow their IT careers.
+I'm an educator, entrepreneur, and software engineer with over **years of experience** helping people around the world start and grow their IT careers.
 As the founder of **IT-Bulls** and **Learn-IT University**, my mission is to make high-quality technical education accessible to everyone — from beginners to professionals.

 💡 Over **1,178,000+ learners** have joined my courses on [Udemy](https://www.udemy.com/user/andrii-piatakha/), leaving **49,000+ reviews** and countless success stories from students who landed their first IT jobs.